sendgrid/docs/source/API_Reference/Web_API_v3/Settings/enforced_tls.md

 information on opportunistic TLS.

 {% info %}
-If either setting is enabled and the recipient does not support TLS or have a valid certificate, we drop the message and send a block event with "TLS required but not supported" as the description.
+If either setting is enabled and the recipient does not support TLS 1.1 or higher or have a valid certificate, we drop the message and send a block event with "TLS required but not supported" as the description.
 {% endinfo %}